A Woman of No Importance: Act IV

 The maid announces the arrival of Lord Illingworth, who forces himself past the doorway and into the house.
 He approaches Mrs Arbuthnot, telling her that he has resolved to provide financial security and some property for Gerald.
 Mrs Arbuthnot merely shows him Gerald and Hester in the garden and tells Lord Illingworth that she no longer needs help from anyone but her son and his lover.
 Illingworth then sees Gerald's unsealed letter and reads it.
 Lord Illingworth claims that while it would mean giving up his dream as a foreign ambassador, he is willing to marry Mrs Arbuthnot to be with his son.
-Mrs Arbuthnot refuses to marry him and tells Lord Illingworth that she hates him, adding that her hate for Illingworth and love for Gerald sharpen each other.
+Mrs Arbuthnot refuses to marry him and tells Lord Illingworth that she hates him, adding that her hatred for Illingworth and love for Gerald sharpen each other.
 She also assures Lord Illingworth that it was Hester who made Gerald despise him.
 Lord Illingworth then admits his defeat with the cold notion that Mrs Arbuthnot was merely his plaything for an affair, calling her his mistress.
 Mrs Arbuthnot then slaps him with his own glove before he can call Gerald his bastard.

 Lord Illingworth, dazed and insulted, gathers himself and leaves after a final glance at his son.
 Mrs Arbuthnot falls onto the sofa sobbing.
 When Gerald and Hester enter, she cries out for Gerald, calling him her boy, and then asks Hester if she would have her as a mother.
 Hester assures her that she would.
 Gerald sees his father's glove on the floor, and, when he asks who has visited, Mrs Arbuthnot replies, "A man of no importance."